forbug/mcs-cycic-analysis/README.md

 # Creating spreadsheets (CSV files)

 1. Activate the virtual environment as above
-1. Run the command: `python3 -m mcs_cycic_analysis create-spreadsheets`
+1. Run the command: `python3 -m mcs_cycic_analysis.cli create-spreadsheets`

 The spreadsheet CSV files will be written to `data/spreadsheets/cycic3_sample`.
 This directory will be created if necessary.